FALL 2014 - SPRING 2016

 • Regular Pricing beginning December 2: $4,250 to $6,500, sliding scale, which includes accommodations and meals at all retreats.

-• Limited scholarship support may be available to help with payment of fees.
+• (NOTE: All scholarships have been awarded as of July 2014) Limited scholarship support may be available to help with payment of fees.
 We will do our best to allocate our limited funds to those most in need.